-7. Waterdrop 600GPD Reverse Osmosis Water Filter System
+Additional Key Features of the Waterdrop 600GPD RO Water Filter System

 The third layer of the filtration system is the second polypropylene cotton layer.
 This layer will collect any residual contaminants within the water that has been leftover from the first two stages of filtration.

 The fourth layer of filtration is the DOW reverse osmosis membrane layer.
 This layer has a pore size of 0.0001μm.
 Between this layer and the fifth layer of an additional activated carbon block filter, 99.99% of harmful contaminants are removed from the water during the filtration process.

 Additional Key Features of Waterdrop 400GPD RO Water Filter System:

 - Fills a cup of water in 12 seconds.